 7. The Cost of Deionized Water and Soft Water.

 The cost of producing deionized water varies significantly depending on the quality of feed water deionized and the deionization technology utilized.
 To establish the cumulative cost of generating deionized water, you need to factor in the following variables, installation, labor, power consumption, regeneration, and maintenance expenses.

-To aid you to understand the operational costs of deionization systems, we have broken down the operational considerations of a 14,000 GPD deionization plant.
+To aid you to understand the operational costs of a deionized water system, we have broken down the operational considerations of a 14,000 GPD deionization plant.
 In this illustration, the overriding assumption is that the system runs continuously for 24 hours at a flow rate of approximately 10 GPM.